Seagate External Hard Drive Files Disappeared on Windows & Mac? Recover Them Now

 Then, the command will automatically scan and fix any detected error.
 Once completed, check the drive to see if the files are recovered.

-If none of the above methods work or the files still disappear, it may be because the files have been deleted.
+If the files still disappear after all above attempts, it may be because the files have been deleted.
 In this case, a professional data recovery tool would be a good choice.
 MyRecover comes highly recommended.
 It is specifically designed for various complex data loss situations like emptied Recycle Bin, deleted partition, formatted SD card, unreadable drives, etc.

 - Intuitive interface requiring no technical expertise.